OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-cannot-use-inc-operator-with-a-string-field-error-in-mongodb/README.md

+# 🐞 Overcoming the "Cannot use $inc operator with a string field" Error in MongoDB

 This document addresses a common MongoDB error encountered when attempting to increment a field using the `$inc` operator, specifically when that field is of the wrong data type (string instead of a number).